vedph/cadmus-codicology-shell/README.md

 Quick Docker image build:

 1. `npm run build-lib`; if you are going to use the libraries, publish them via `publish.bat`;
-2. remember to update version in `env.js`, then `ng build`;
+2. remember to update version in `env.js`, then `ng build --configuration production`;
-3. `docker build . -t vedph2020/cadmus-codicology-shell:3.0.11 -t vedph2020/cadmus-codicology-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-codicology-shell:3.0.12 -t vedph2020/cadmus-codicology-shell:latest` (replace with the current version).

 ## Shell Architecture